Michae1EP/2020-04-27-git-ep/readme.md

 - add: place file to the staging area
 - commit: commit the stageing area with message / place changes to repo
 	- commit -m: commit with the message without opening up test editor
+- log: look at all the commit history you've been doing
+	- log --oneline: simple oneline log view
+- diff: look at differences between current state and and what git knows